googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 line derived by interpolation.

 When interpolating color values, linear interpolation between color stop positions is used.
-For example, suppose adjacent color stops are specied for positions 0.5 and 0.9 on a color line, and a color value is being calculated for position 0.8.
+For example, suppose adjacent color stops are specified for positions 0.5 and 0.9 on a color line, and a color value is being calculated for position 0.8.
 The color value of the first color stop will contribute 75% of the value ((0.8 - 0.5) / (0.9 - 0.5)), and the color value of the second color stop